Save the Date!

 • Dog Labs

-• Lab 1: Donna Gigliotti, DC - Palpation & Technique
+• Lab 4: Donna Gigliotti, DC - Can you feel it?
+Palpation & Technique

-• Lab 2: Steven Hebrock, M.S. in Engineering, B.A. in Music Theory/Composition - Equine Lower Limb Dissection
+• Lab 6: Steven Hebrock, M.S. in Engineering, B.A. in Music Theory/Composition - An Inside Look: Dissection of the Equine Lower Limb and Foot

 Lecture Details